Securely Erase A Hard Drive – DBAN May Not Be Sufficient

 HDDErase is a free utility that uses the ‘Secure Erase’ feature built into the firmware of all modern hard drives.
 The Secure Erase feature shreds all data on the hard drive – including HPA, DCO and bad sectors.

 The HDDErase utility is available from the Center For Memory And Recording Research (CMRR) here as a zip file (labelled as ‘Freeware Secure Erase Facility’) – unzip it then burn the ISO file to CD/USB drive.

 Boot from this CD/USB drive and follow the instructions – see the Tutorial, Readme and Q&A documents on the download page for more details.

 Tip: HDDErase is one of the programs included in the Ultimate Boot CD (UBCD) available here.

 Parted Magic used to be a free suite of programs and is most commonly used as a live Linux CD, no install required.

-Warning – Both these alternatives to DBAN use the drive firmware’s Secure Erase feature.
-This is a low level technique – there is a possibility of a conflicting BIOS or an error within the firmware itself which might result in a drive becoming totally unusable (even more advanced techniques may be required to fix).
+Note: both these alternatives to DBAN use the drive firmware’s Secure Erase feature.
+This is a low level technique – there is a slight possibility of a BIOS conflict or an error within the firmware itself which might result in the drive becoming totally unusable (even more advanced techniques may be required to fix).

-Whilst that may be acceptable if you are throwing the computer away, it may not be so welcome if you planned to reinstall Windows afterwards…
+While that risk may be acceptable if you are throwing the computer away anyway, it may not be so welcome if you planned to reinstall Windows afterwards…

-However, if you are a business or a touch paranoid about law enforcement-quality types of recovery, then you do have more to worry about – use one of the alternative methods and (ideally) physically destroy the drive afterwards.
+However, if you are a business or a touch paranoid about law enforcement quality methods of recovery, then you may have more to worry about – use a DBAN alternative such as Secure Erase by CMRR instead and (ideally) physically destroy the drive afterwards.